Philadelphia Construction Accident Attorneys

 The "get the job done" mentality can build buildings and ensure everybody goes home safely at the end of the day-so as long as safety is always the priority when speed and costs are considered.
 If the mentality was "we have a job to do, but let's make sure it's done safely," there would be far fewer injuries and far fewer workers disabled or killed.

 Construction sites are strictly regulated by the Occupational Safety and Health Administration (OSHA).
 Usually, when a worker is fatally injured, it is because the worker's employer or another contractor on the site failed to follow OSHA guidelines, like in the OSHA Construction Resource Manual.

-In our experience, many construction companies and forepersons don't understand that the strict OSHA requirements regarding proactive fall prevention like harnesses and guardrails start at 6 feet, not 10, 20, or higher.
-A 6-foot fall can kill or cripple, and workers are entitled to the same protections at 6 feet as they would get at 100 feet.
+In our years as leading Philadelphia construction accident attorneys, too many construction companies don't understand or don't care that the strict OSHA requirements regarding proactive fall prevention (e.g. harnesses and guardrails) start at 6 feet-not 10, or 20, or 30, or anything higher, and they apply in virtually all work areas, not just at the top of a tall building, or a crane, or a telecommunications tower.
+A 6-foot fall can kill or cripple a worker and most ladder deaths involve falls of 10 feet or less.
+Workers are entitled to the same protections at 6 feet as they would get at 60 feet or 600 feet.

 Electrical safety is unambiguous-OSHA requires that:

 - All electric equipment must be approved by an OSHA-accepted laboratory or agency.